 Call 877-WISE-USE (877-947-3873) for more information.

-All Eversource and UI residential electric service customers are eligible for rebates.
+All Eversource and UI residential electric service customers are eligible for instant discounts.

-Equipment must be installed by a licensed contractor that is certified by the manufacturer of the product being installed AND has attended an Energize Connecticut training seminar in the service territory of the participating electric utility.
-See a list of DPUC Approved Installers.
+Equipment should be installed by a licensed contractor that is certified by the manufacturer of the product being installed.

 1 AHRI – Air Conditioning, Heating and Refrigeration Institute.
 All equipment must be rated in the AHRI Heat Pumps and Heat Pump Coils directory found online at www.AHRIdirectory.org.